I love growing my own mint at home and helping others do the same!

 1. Mint Plants Are Considered Invasive—Thus, Easy to Grow

-While invasive species of plants and animals are often viewed in a negative light, invasive plants are perfect for the person who lacks a green thumb.
-Just put it in a pot so it doesn't harm the roots of your other plants.
+While invasive species of plants and animals are often viewed in a negative light, invasive plants are perfect for those of us who lack green thumbs.
+Just keep them in separate pots so they don't harm the roots of your other plants!

 If you struggle to keep a cactus alive, no worries!

-Mint is an incredibly durable plant that can withstand the worst of the summer heat.
-Your mint may experience a near-death scenario if you forget to water it for a week.
-But as long as it's got some leaves left, it'll be fine.
+Mint is an incredibly durable plant that can withstand the worst of the summer heat, as long as you water it.
+Your mint may appear close to death if you forget to water it for a week, but as long as it's got some leaves left, it'll be fine.
 Just make sure you give it water before it starts to lose most of its leaves.

 2. You Can Cook With Its Leaves